 THE THURSFORD CHRISTMAS SPECTACULAR SHOW

-Now in its 44th year, the extraordinarily successful Thursford Christmas Spectacular is looking to recruit outstanding singers, dancers and instrumentalists for its 2020 season.
+In 2021, its 44th year, the extraordinarily successful Thursford Christmas Spectacular will be looking to recruit outstanding singers, dancers and instrumentalists for its 2021 season.

 The show takes place at The Thursford Collection in Thursford (click here) , a tiny village 9 miles from the north Norfolk coast.
 The brain-child of producer, John Cushing OBE, the show has grown from a single carol concert designed around the magnificent Wurlitzer organ to being one of the most successful and unique shows in the UK.
 The show is re-written each year and put on with a multi-million pound budget.
 The large cast, performing to packed houses of over 1,400 people, includes 58 singers, a 30-piece orchestra, 23 dancers, 2 bagpipers, 1 comedian, several circus-artistes and the Wurlitzer virtuoso, Phil Kelsall.
 We open on the 6th November and will close on 23rd December, just in time for all artistes to make it home for Christmas!